DearXuan7392/EasyTweak/README.md

 **Restart when you modify configuration file: ``easytweak.json``**

+> If you have any other features you would like to implement, please contact me.
+Only server side.

 ## Recipes

 1. 8 × **Block of Golden** + 1 × **Apple**  ==>  **Enchanted Golden Apple**